PacktPublishing/Containers-for-Developers-Handbook/Chapter11/Readme.md

 >- Rancher Desktop
 >![AppGui](images/reset-rancher.PNG)
 >
 >The Reset Kubernetes button, completely removes all the workloads and resources created, which is great to start things over.
-I really recommend reseting your cluster before starting this Labs section.
+I highly recommend reseting your cluster before starting this Labs section.

 # Improving applications access with an Ingress Controller

 ## Deploying your own Ingress Controller
 In this first task, we will deploy our own Ingress Controller.
-We are using Docker Desktop, which provides a good LoadBalancer service implementation.
-These Service resources will attach the localhost IP address, which will makeit easy to connect to the published services.
+We are using Docker Desktop, which will provide a good LoadBalancer service implementation.
+These Service resources will attach the localhost IP address, which will make it easy to connect to the published services.

 We will use Kubernetes Nginx Ingress Controller (https://kubernetes.github.io).
 We will use the cloud deployment (https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.8.1/deploy/static/provider/cloud/deploy.yaml) because Docker Desktop provides LoadBalancer services.
-If you are using a complete baremetal infrastructure, please use the baremetal YAML (https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.8.1/deploy/static/provider/baremetal/deploy.yaml) and follow the additional instructions here https://kubernetes.github.io/ingress-nginx/deploy/baremetal/ for NodePort routing.
+If you are using a complete bare-metal infrastructure, please use the baremetal YAML (https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.8.1/deploy/static/provider/baremetal/deploy.yaml) and follow the additional instructions here https://kubernetes.github.io/ingress-nginx/deploy/baremetal/ for NodePort routing.

 >NOTE: Local copies are provided in the repository as [kubernetes-nginx-ingress-controller-full-install-cloud.yaml](kubernetes-nginx-ingress-controller-full-install-cloud.yaml) and [kubernetes-nginx-ingress-controller-full-install-baremetal.yaml](kubernetes-nginx-ingress-controller-full-install-baremetal.yaml)